dvll13/exercise/_notes/typescript.md

 **functions** - TS tries to infer the *return* value type, but the *arguments* types **must** be specified by us

+`// @ts-ignore` - ignore TS errors on the next line
 <br/><br/><br/>

 # Type definition file (*.d.ts)